enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 concerns of the library, what is the thing that is being optimized for?
 If we support all of these representations, is there a common abstraction that can be made?
-How do we minimize disruptions for our end users and ourselves as we need to iteratate, refactor, and evolve the codebase?
+How do we minimize disruptions for our end users and ourselves as we need to iterate, refactor, and evolve the codebase?

 I'm not going to spell out all of the answers for this here, if there even is *an answer*.
 As a library owner, you are probably prioritizing usability, correctness, and performance (in that order).
 These are all concerns you have to balance.
-Futher, how you acheive balance will differ between libraries, services, and storage.
+Further, how you achieve balance will differ between libraries, services, and storage.

 For example, in a library, a ***sparse*** representation might be too verbose when defining time series data for tests, where a ***dense*** representation may be easier by hand.
 Maybe dealing with a